business

 A liquidity measure of quick assets divided by current liabilities.

-The quick ratio (acid-test ratio) measures a business's ability to meet short-term obligations using only its most liquid assets—cash, marketable securities, and accounts receivable (excluding inventory).
-A ratio above 1.0 means the business can cover its current liabilities without selling inventory.
-It's a stricter test of liquidity than the current ratio.
+The quick ratio (also called the acid-test ratio) measures a business's ability to meet short-term obligations using only its most liquid assets — cash, marketable securities, and accounts receivable — excluding inventory and prepaid expenses, which are slower or impossible to convert to cash without loss.
+A ratio above 1.0 means the business can cover its current liabilities without selling inventory; a ratio below 1.0 means the business depends on inventory turnover or new financing to pay near-term bills.
+It is a stricter test of liquidity than the current ratio and is particularly important for businesses holding slow-moving or seasonal inventory (apparel, furniture, specialty equipment) where inventory cannot be sold quickly at face value.

 Formula